headincloud/cf-ddns-agent/README.md

 At the moment, there are executables for a mix of +- different os/cpu combinations (Including Windows, MacOS, Linux, *bsd, amd64, arm, arm64, mips64,...).

 Program executables can be download from the [releases](https://github.com/headincloud/cf-ddns-agent/releases) page.

+**Attention Windows users: It seems some anti-virus incorrectly classify the windows executable as malware.
+I am still investigating why this false-positive occurs.
+If someone has an idea, feel free to reach out.
+To be clear: I do NOT include malware in the executable!**

 ## Usage

 ````